arishuynhvan/100-days-of-code/log.md

 **Tomorrow's plan:**

-- [ ] Continue to convert SA libraries in Python to pseudocode
+- [X] Continue to convert SA libraries in Python to pseudocode

-- [ ] Continue to formulate the models in the examples of the tutorials
+- [X] Continue to formulate the models in the examples of the tutorials

-- [ ] Explore if CI/CD is possible without authorization requirement (most likely no... bc Codedacy isn't free for private repo, but Jenkins or TravisCI may provide an option). (op)
+- [ ] Explore if CI/CD is possible without authorization requirement (most likely no... bc Codedacy isn't free for private repo, but Jenkins or TravisCI may provide an option).*

-- [ ] Move the content to blog bc this log file is getting too long just by the 1st day. (op)
+- [ ] Move the content to blog bc this log file is getting too long just by the 1st day.*

+_* optional_

 **Link to work:**